 Students must earn a minimum GPA of 2.00 each term as well as cumulatively in order to be considered in good academic standing.
 Students who fail to meet minimum GPA requirements are subject to academic warning or dismissal (see below) and may lose eligibility for federal and/or state aid.
 See Financial Aid .

-Academic Warning and Dismissal
+Academic Warning and Suspension

 The Committee on Standards and Academic Standing (CSAS), chaired by a designated member of the dean of the college staff, reviews the academic performance of all students at the end of each term.
 Students are expected to meet minimum GPA requirements, not only for each single term but also on a cumulative basis.

-- A student who fails to meet minimum GPA requirements (see “Minimum Academic Progress,” above), either cumulatively or for any term, will be placed on academic warning during the next term of enrollment at Colgate, or will be dismissed.
+- A student who fails to meet minimum GPA requirements (see “Minimum Academic Progress,” above), either cumulatively or for any term, will be placed on academic warning during the next term of enrollment at Colgate, or will be suspended.

-- Any student who fails three or more courses during a term and/or who has a term or cumulative GPA of less than 1.33 will be subject to dismissal even if the student is not on academic warning.
+- Any student who fails three or more courses during a term and/or who has a term or cumulative GPA of less than 1.33 will be subject to suspension even if the student is not on academic warning.

 Colgate Study Groups and Extended Study